upleveled/system-setup/windows.md

-Before starting the setup, check that your operating system, RAM and account is compatible:
+Before starting the setup, check that your hardware, operating system and account is compatible:

+### Minimum RAM: 8GB

+Make sure that your machine has at least 8GB RAM

 ### Minimum OS Version: Windows 10

 Make sure that you're running Windows 10 or later - earlier versions such as Windows 7 or 8.1 are not supported

-### Minimum RAM: 8GB

-Make sure that your machine has at least 8GB RAM installed

 ### Spaces in Windows User Name